wlandau/targets-shiny/README.md

 The app fits Bayesian joint models to the publicly available [`pbcLong`](https://mc-stan.org/rstanarm/reference/rstanarm-datasets.html) and [`pbcSurv`](https://mc-stan.org/rstanarm/reference/rstanarm-datasets.html) datasets in the [`rstanarm`](https://mc-stan.org/rstanarm/) package.
 The survival endpoint is time until death, and the longitudinal endpoint is the the biomarker of your choice.
 The app fits one [univariate joint model](https://mc-stan.org/rstanarm/articles/jm.html#univariate-joint-model-current-value-association-structure) for each biomarker you select.
 Adjust the number of MCMC iterations using the slider.

-#### Sessions
+#### Projects

-You can save a new versions of the pipeline by creating a new session.
-These sessions run independently and save storage to different locations.
+You can save a new versions of the pipeline by creating a new project.
+These projects run independently and save storage to different locations.

 #### Runs